NCAlgebra/NC/DOCUMENTATION/MANUAL/Basic.md

 * [`NCPoly`](#PackageNCPoly): which handles polynomials with
   noncommutative coefficients, and
 * [`NCPolynomial`](#PackageNCPolynomial): which handles polynomials
-  with noncommutative coefficients.
+  with real coefficients.

 For example:

     1 + y**x**y - A x

-is a polynomial with real coefficients in $x$ and $y$, whereas
+is a polynomial with commutative coefficients in $x$ and $y$, whereas

     a**y**b**x**c**y - A x**d